TwoMorrows Publishing: Operations and Diamond bankruptcy

-History
+Ongoing magazines

 Jack Kirby Collector

-After the death of comics creator Jack Kirby, lifelong Kirby fan John Morrow and his wife Pam contacted Roz Kirby, the artist's widow, about an ongoing magazine devoted to her husband's work and legacy.
-She gave it her authorization.

 Jack Kirby Collector was first published in limited quantities as a small, black-and-white magazine focusing on Kirby artwork and articles by Morrow and a few fellow collectors and fans.
 As each issue grew in size, it began to include rare or previously unpublished Kirby art, as well as uninked pencil versions of published art.
 Soon the magazine was being published on better paper, with glossy color covers.
 New and veteran comics artists were given the chance to ink reproductions of Kirby's original pencil work.
 Each issue carried the notation "Fully Authorized by the Kirby Estate".
 The magazine went on to be nominated for several awards.
 First issue was published September 5, 1994.

 The Morrows launched fundraiser projects to fund the preservation of the thermostatic copies of Kirby's uninked pencils by scanning over 5,000 pages and cleaning them for future researchers and readers.

-Other magazines
+Other ongoing magazines

-Jack Kirby Collector contributor Jon B. Cooke approached the two Morrows about launching another magazine that would cover the comics of the 1960s and 1970s.
-This magazine, Comic Book Artist, launched under the TwoMorrows imprint in 1998 and would go on to win several Eisner Awards.
-TwoMorrows also picked up Comicology, a magazine devoted to current comics, and which lasted four issues.

-TwoMorrows expanded again with a revival of former Marvel editor-in-chief Roy Thomas 1960s fanzine, Alter Ego — initially as a flip book with Comic Book Artist, then in 1999 as a standalone publication.
+TwoMorrows expanded with a revival of former Marvel editor-in-chief Roy Thomas 1960s fanzine, Alter Ego — initially as a flip book with Comic Book Artist, then in 1999 as a standalone publication.

 In 2001, TwoMorrows launched Draw! a magazine edited by animation and comics artist Mike Manley that centered on how-to and related articles for cartoonists and animators.
-At the same time, comics author and editor Danny Fingeroth started Write Now, a magazine of how to write comics and animation.
-In 2003, Jon B. Cooke left TwoMorrows to take Comic Book Artist to another publisher, Top Shelf Productions.
 The Morrows hired former comics writer and editor Michael Eury, author of the book Captain Action, to launch a successor publication.
 The new title, Back Issue!, debuted in 2003.
-Rough Stuff magazine, a spin-off of Back Issue!, focusing on previously unpublished penciled pages, preliminary sketches, detailed layouts and unused inked artwork debuted in July 2006.